 - High pH or low nutrient quality will result in the plants having yellow leaves

-- Red stems and curled up leaf tips are a sign of low pH levels
+- Red stems and curled-up leaf tips are a sign of low pH levels

 - Flowers falling off early are a sign of potassium deficiency

-Grow MediaWith the right grow medium you can almost guarantee a high yield.
-Tomatoes, unlike many other crops, actually do well in a number of different grow mediums.Here a few of our favourites below:
+With the right growing medium, you can almost guarantee a high yield.
+Tomatoes, unlike many other crops, actually do well in several different grow mediums.

 - Clay pellets